isw-kudos/huddo-docs/docs/boards/kubernetes/index.md

-# Huddo Boards for Kubernetes and IBM Cloud Private
+# Huddo Boards for Kubernetes

-Deploying Huddo Boards into Kubernetes -or- IBM Cloud Private for on-premise environments
+Deploying Huddo Boards into Kubernetes for on-premise environments

 ---